prawnzyy/tp/docs/UserGuide.md

    A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui-annotated.png)

+#### As seen on the diagram above,
+-  At the top of the screen, there is an input box.
+This is where you will be inputting your commands.
+-  Below the input box is the Command result box, where [BA]king [BR]ead will return a message after you enter a command.
+-  Below the Command result box, the screen has been split into 2 windows.
+  - The window on the left hand side is used to display the ingredients list, which contain all the ingredients with their specified quantity and unit.
+  - The window on the right hand side is used to store the list of recipes.
+  - After entering commands related to the stock, the left hand window's display will change and after entering commands related to the recipes, the right hand window's display will change.

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command result box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * add n/Flour q/10 u/kg (Add Command)